mariellefoster/marf-books/README.md

 - China Miéville: This Census Taker
 - Carolyn Ives Gilman: The Ice Owl
 - P. Djèlí Clark: The Haunting of Tram Car 015
+- Katherine Sparrow: The Migratory Pattern of Dancers

 ## Next
 - Rivers Solomon: The Deep